pablorc/git-helpers/README.md

 - *git push2*: Pushes to both remotes at once
 - *git sync*: Syncs master between repositories and rebases current branch to the last version of master
+- *git upstream*: Creates in the desired remote(origin by default) the current branch

 ## Setup